 At UNIfied Energy Services, we aim to take the complexity out of the solar process to make it easy to understand, quick and affordable, for your family.
 Let’s get started!

-Understanding what effects solar production: does panel efficiency really matter?
+Understanding what affects solar production: does panel efficiency really matter?
+Part 1

 Number of Connections: the more splits or connections along the system reduces the energy output of the solar system.
 This is because each connection creates an additional point of resistance along the electrical circuit.